 21. Key Biscayne

-An aerial view of Crandon Park Beach in Key Biscayne on a sunny day in Miami, Florida.
+An aerial view of Crandon Park Beach in Key Biscayne in Miami, Florida.

-An aerial view of Crandon Park Beach in Key Biscayne on a sunny day in Miami, Florida.
+An aerial view of Crandon Park Beach in Key Biscayne in Miami, Florida.

 A short drive from downtown Miami, Key Biscayne is a tranquil barrier island known for its pristine beaches and parks.
 Crandon Park is perfect for families with its calm waters and soft sand, while Bill Baggs Cape Florida State Park offers a historic lighthouse with panoramic views.